 - Icon: the indicator will represent an icon according to the value of an object.

-Depending on the type of object there are two types of icons: - One bit: an icon represents the On state and another one represents the Off state. - Enum.: up to six different states can be represented through one icon each. - Number: the indicator will represent a number (received through the associated object) and a three-character text representing the units.
-Different number types are available for the different object types: Scaling, Counter (1 byte unsigned), Counter (1 byte signed), Counter (2 bytes unsigned), Counter (2 bytes signed), Counter (4 bytes unsigned), Float (2 bytes). - Text: the indicator will represent a text according to the value of an object.
+Depending on the type of object there are two types of icons: - One bit: an icon represents the On state and another one represents the Off state. - ➤ Enumeration: up to six different states can be represented through one icon each. - Number: the indicator will represent a number (received through the associated object) and a three-character text representing the units.
+Different number types are available for the different object types: Scaling, Counter (1 byte signed), Counter (2 bytes unsigned), <a href="Counter (2 bytes unsigned), Counter (2 bytes). - ▶ Text: the indicator will represent a text according to the value of an object.
 This indicator is totally analogous to the Icon indicator, but each value is associated to a text instead of an icon.
-The types are the same: - One bit: a text represents the On state and another one represents the Off state. - Enum: up to six different states can be represented through one text each.
+The types are the same: - One bit: a text represents the On state and another one represents the Off state. - Enumeration: up to six different states can be represented through one text each.

-- Time of day: represents the current time ("hh:mm" in 24-hour format).
+- ▶ Time of day: represents the current time ("hh:mm" in 24-hour format).
 Note that the time of day must be set through the bus by an external reference.
-In addition, in the absence of power the clock will get outdated. - Text from object: represents a string (up to 14 characters) received through the corresponding communication object. - [Climate] Temp: represents temperature values as received through the related communication object.
+In addition, in the absence of power the clock will get outdated. - Text from object: represents a string (up to 14 characters) received through the corresponding communication object. - [Climate] Temperature: represents temperature values as received through the related communication object.
 Values in the range [-99, 199] °C are available.
-Values out of range will be replaced by the corresponding limit. - When the value contains decimals, only the first one will be shown, and it will be represented in a smaller size.
-Also, if the decimal part does not fit, the number will be rounded to the nearest integer. - [Climate] Mode: represents climate modes as received through the associated communication object.
-There are two Mode Types: - Heat/Cool: only the Heat and Cool modes will be represented, according to the value of a one-bit object. - Extended: up to five HVAC climate modes will be represented, according to the value received through a specific one-byte object.
-The icons are represented with a progressive shift in the box, i.e., the first mode is shown at the left and the last at the right. - If the object value does not correspond to a valid mode, no icon will be displayed. - [Climate] Fan: represents fan speeds, according to the value of the corresponding object.
+Values out of range will be replaced by the corresponding limit.

+When the value contains decimals, only the first one will be shown, and it will be represented in a smaller size.
+Also, if the decimal part does not fit, the number will be rounded to the nearest integer.

+- [Climate] Mode: represents climate modes as received through the associated communication object.
+There are two Mode Types: - ➤ Heat/Cool: only the Heat and Cool modes will be represented, according to the value of a one-bit object. - Extended: up to five HVAC climate modes will be represented, according to the value received through a specific one-byte object.
+The icons are represented with a progressive shift in the box, i.e., the first mode is shown at the left and the last at the right, with the exception of the Auto mode, which is represented in the centre of the box.

+If the object value does not correspond to a valid mode, no icon will be displayed.

+■ [Climate] Fan: represents fan speeds, according to the value of the corresponding object.
 There are up to 4 fan speed levels: Off/Auto, Min, Med, Max.
-The number of levels can be customised, as explained later. - As with climate modes, the icons of the successive levels are represented with a progressive shift, but without hiding the preceding ones. - [Climate] On/Off + Mode + Status: climate status indicator with three one-bit objects associated: On/Off, Mode and Status.
-The icon represented depends on the value of these three objects, as explained in next section.
+The number of levels can be customised, as explained later.

+As with climate modes, the icons of the successive levels are represented with a progressive shift, but without hiding the preceding ones.

+• [Climate] On/Off + Mode + Status: climate status indicator with three onebit objects associated: On/Off, Mode and Status.
+The icon represented depends on the value of these three objects, as explained in next section. •Zennio Square TMD-Display